dotnet-demos/dotnet-framework-tracing/README.md

 Use [Service Trace Viewer Tool](https://docs.microsoft.com/en-us/dotnet/framework/wcf/service-trace-viewer-tool-svctraceviewer-exe?redirectedfrom=MSDN)

 ## Can I push the traces to EventLog and see in EventViewer?
 - Yes.
-Though it is not in this sample it is [very much possible](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.eventlogtracelistener?view=windowsdesktop-5.0).
+Though it is not in this sample, it is [very much possible](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.eventlogtracelistener?view=windowsdesktop-5.0).
 - It does not output optional trace data.
 - It may require permission to write to EventLog.